JAYANTH8888/Data_Pipeline/README.md

 # Data Engineering & CI/CD Pipeline (Iceberg/MLOps Focus)

 ## Overview
-This project demonstrates an end-to-end data pipeline using Apache Iceberg, PySpark, and MLflow, managed by a CI/CD pipeline (GitHub Actions).
+This code demonstrates an end-to-end data pipeline using Apache Iceberg, PySpark, and MLflow, managed by a CI/CD pipeline (GitHub Actions).
 It ingests new log data, merges it into an Iceberg table, trains a machine learning model, and registers the model artifact.

 ### Architecture
 - **Data Ingestion & ETL:**